 Big Buildings are Good Buildings and Good Buildings are Big Buildings is an ongoing project that I started in the autumn 2000.
-It was presented for the first time at my exhibition I LOVE in Galleri Zebra, in Karis, 2002.
+It was presented for the first time at my exhibition I LOVE in Galleri Zebra, in Karis, Finland, 2002.

 In former times, big buildings where erected as monuments to power.
 Classicism and neoclassicism during the first half of the 20th century illustrates this very well.
 The totalitarian regimes in particular, exploited this to the utmost when they built enormous buildings with political implications, representing their superiority.
 Today, democratic regimes construct even bigger buildings like the Millennium Dome (London), Petronas Twin Towers (Kuala Lumpur), Enron Field (Houston), Globen (Stockholm) – the bigger the better.
 The only difference lies in that today the public is allowed more access to these monuments, through their work or events.